Political Alignment in Large Language Models: A Multidimensional Audit of Psychometric Identity and Behavioral Bias: Introduction

-To address this gap, we conduct a sociotechnical audit of 26 state-of-the-art LLMs, encompassing both open-weights and closed-source architectures.
-We adopt a multi-method approach, evaluating models using three established political psychometric inventories the \textit{Political Compass}, \textit{SapplyValues}, and \textit{8 Values} and assessing their performance on a large-scale news labeling task ($N \approx 27{,}000$).
-This design enables us to examine whether a model's expressed ideological positioning is stable across measurements, and whether it meaningfully relates to its perception of real-world political content.
+In this work, we conduct a large-scale audit of 26 state-of-the-art LLMs spanning both open-weight and closed-source architectures.
+Models are evaluated using three established political psychometric inventories—\textit{Political Compass}\footnote{\url{https://www.politicalcompass.org/}}, \textit{SapplyValues}\footnote{\url{https://sapplyvalues.github.io/}}, and \textit{8Values}\footnote{\url{https://8values.github.io/}}—and on a news bias labeling task comprising 1,063 articles evaluated across 26 models (27,638 predictions).
+To account for prompt sensitivity \cite{rottger-etal-2024-political}, the psychometric tests are administered using multiple semantic prompt variants, and the resulting scores are analyzed with variance decomposition to separate model and prompt effects.